goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

     }
 ~~~

-In rare cases, when the detection happens long after a spurious loss
+In rare cases, when the detection happens long after a spurious loss event
-event, CUBIC SHOULD continue to use the current and the most recent
+and the current cwnd is already higher than the prior_cwnd, CUBIC SHOULD
-values of these variables.
+continue to use the current and the most recent values of these variables.

 ## Slow Start